Nekroze/codeforthought/chapter/playground.rst

 those commands ourselves.
 Remember, you may understand what you write today but if you come back in six months will it still make perfect sense?

 But we are getting ahead of ourselves a bit.
+We use the parenthesis in the last one example above because we want to divide 1 by 40.
+Whereas in the second example we are dividing 1 by 2 and then multiplying the result of that by 20.